 The Pain Is Far from Over for Retail Giants As the U.S. retail giants continue to grapple with an overabundance of locations and poor sales in recent years, many are shutting their doors and seeking bankruptcy protection.

-Wisconsin-based Guaranty Banks is no more.
+Regulators Shut Down Guaranty Bank Wisconsin-based Guaranty Bank is no more.
 The bank, with over 100 branches across the country (doing business as Best Bank in Georgia and Michigan), was closed by regulators.
 About 500 bank employees were laid off.
 Guaranty Bank is the fifth Federal Deposit Insurance Corporation (FDIC)-insured institution to fail in the U.S. this year.

 The “Diamond” brand match and toothpick factory in Cloquet, Minnesota is set to shutter its doors after 112 years, leading to 85 job losses and an economic void in the small town of 12,000.